Lauren O MUA

 If In Doubt - Ask!

 Your hair or make up artist is always going to want to create a look that you love, so don't be afraid to ask their advice.
 Whether it's 'I like this look but will it work for me?', 'Can you do this kind of thing but not as heavy?' or even just 'I don't know what I want, can you help?!'
-I love being shown images as a jumping off point but I'm always just as happy to suggest styles and colours based on what you've told me about your style, outfit or event.
 So if image searching has left you with an Insta-headache, or Pinterest just makes you want to stick pins in your eyes, don't worry!
 We'll come up with a look together and you'll never have to type 'search by image' again.